-Code enforcement staff has have been trained on available resources and makes referrals when appropriate.
-For example, they make referrals to Marin Housing Authority for the rehabilitation loan program, to the Marin Center for Independent Living for accessibility re-habilitation needs, orand to the Department of Health and Human Services for support services.
-The County has adopted policy consistent with Health and Safety Code Section 17980(b)(2), and code enforcement staff uses these guidelines in their enforcement activities.
+Code enforcement staff have been trained on available resources and make referrals when appropriate.
+For example, they make referrals to Marin Housing Authority for the rehabilitation loan program, to the Marin Center for Independent Living for accessibility rehabilitation needs, and to the Department of Health and Human Services for support services.
+The County has adopted policy consistent with Health and Safety Code Section 17980(b)(2), and code enforcement staff use these guidelines in their enforcement activities.